etkecc/ansible/README.md

 <details>
 <summary>Upgrades & maintenance</summary>

-New versions of matrix-related software releases very often, so to stay up to date, follow these steps:
+New versions of matrix-related software are releaseed very often, so to stay up to date, follow these steps:

 * Check parent project's [CHANGELOG](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/CHANGELOG.md) for news
 * Upgrade playbooks and roles with `git pull`
-* **Don't forget to carefuly read changelog**, because it may contains breaking changes!
+* **Don't forget to carefully read the changelog**, because it may contain breaking changes!
 * Run the upgrade: `ansible-playbook play/all.yml -t setup-all,start`
 * Check if it works as expected: `ansible-playbook play/matrix.yml -t self-check`

-### Full maintenace cycle:
+### Full maintenance cycle:

 1. Run all playbooks (including cleanup tasks)
 2. Run rust-synapse-compress-state